-North America’s first commercial hydrogen fuel cell powered, zero emissions ferry (ZEF) will soon ply the waters around San Francisco.
+North America’s first commercial hydrogen fuel cell powered, zero emissions ferry (ZEF) has launched and started operational trials around San Francisco.
 The 70-ft.
-(21-m), 75 passenger high-speed ZEF, named Sea Change, will be the flagship for a planned fuel-cell powered fleet, transporting commuters around San Francisco Bay, and will demonstrate and test the potential of commercialization of fuel-cell powered marine vessels to the global maritime industry.
+(21-m), 75 passenger high-speed ZEF, named Sea Change, is the flagship for a planned fuel-cell powered fleet, transporting commuters around San Francisco Bay, and will demonstrate and test the potential of commercialization of fuel-cell powered marine vessels to the global maritime industry.
 With the ZEF only producing water and electricity as a byproduct, it will be 100% emissions free.

-The Sea Change is owned by SWITCH Maritime (SWITCH), a North American impact investment company working to create America’s first fleet of zero emission marine vessels.
+The Sea Change is owned by SWITCH Maritime (SWITCH), a North American impact investment company working to create America’s first fleet of zero-emission marine vessels.
 This project is also partially funded by a US$3 million grant from the California Air Resources Board, administered by the Bay Area Air Quality Management District, that comes from the California Climate Investments initiative.
-The Sea Change is in the final phases of construction and set to begin sea trials this year.
+The Sea Change has completed its final phases of construction and has officially began sea trials.

 SWITCH is partnering with Clean Marine Energy (CME) to develop electric charging and hydrogen fueling infrastructure onshore.
 Backed by the same founders, CME plans to make clean fueling infrastructure available in multiple ports in the United States.